woodpecker-ci/woodpecker/docs/docs/92-development/09-testing.md

 #### Pipeline Engine

 The pipeline engine has a special backend called **`dummy`** witch does not exec but emulate how a typical backend should behave.
+To have it available you need to build the agent or cli with the `integration` tag.

 An example pipeline config would be: